 The Anaplan Community exists to connect individuals to each other and to provide access to the knowledge, experts, and resources they need for the Anaplan platform and all things related to connected planning.

 One of the key ways we do this is through our User Groups and their accompanying virtual spaces.

 In-person events are the backbone of Anaplan's User Groups.
 These meetups occur periodically throughout the year, hosted by customers in cities around the world.
 Each User Group provides the opportunity for deep-dive discussions, customer stories, Q&As, and social happy hours with other Anaplanners.
 Attendees can also expect to see demos of new platform features or exclusive peeks at the future of Anaplan during a roadmap presentation.

 Some of our User Group Leaders have shared their tips for first-time attendees.
 Eliot Offutt, who leads our Chicago group, said, "Feel free to bring your Anaplan successes and challenges to the group!
 You will find real-world insights and ideas from other customers in your area to help address challenges and they will love to hear about your success."

 Ryan Kohn (Toronto) added, "Don’t just talk to the people from your organization!
 One of the best parts about these events is the ability to meet other Anaplanners and learn about what they are doing on the Anaplan platform."

 "User Group Meetups are a safe place to ask questions, share opinions, learn, and network," says Jonathan Etkin (New York).
 "They are not sales events; they exist to increase customer-to-customer communication, as well as customer-to-Anaplan communication.
 Participate!
 More dialogue leads to a superior Anaplan platform for all."

-Among respondents to our post-event surveys, nearly 96% of past User Group attendees say they found the events useful and 98% plan to attend the next event!
+Among respondents to our post-event surveys, nearly 96 percent of past User Group attendees say they found the events useful and 98 percent plan to attend the next event!